UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/2-setting-up-aws-environment.md

 # Setting Up Your AWS Environment

 In this section, we'll prepare your development environment and set up your AWS account to start building the PhotoSky application.
-We'll cover two methods: using GitHub Codespaces (recommended) and manual setup.
+We'll cover three methods: using GitHub Codespaces (recommended), using DevContainer locally, and manual setup.
+We'll also go through the process of setting up environment variables crucial for the project.

 ## Method 1: Using GitHub Codespaces (Recommended)